Human Rights

 1. Scoping

-Focusing on the space creation business, which is the core business of our group, we divided the value chain into the phases of research and planning, design and production, procurement, sales, use and consumption, and operation, and organized and grasped the overall picture.
+Focusing on the space creation business, which is the core business of our group, we divided the value chain into the phases of planning and proposal, design and production, procurement, sales, and use and consumption, and organized and grasped the overall picture.

 2. Identifying human rights risk items

-We comprehensively identified human rights risk items related to each process in the value chain based on international human rights norms and industry-specific issues.
+We comprehensively identified human rights risk items related to each stage of the value chain based on international human rights norms and industry-specific issues.

 3. Conducting assessments for each human rights risk item